facebookresearch/PAQ/README.md

 To cite this work, please use the following bibtex:
 ```
-@article{lewis_paq_2021,
-  author    = {Patrick Lewis and
-  Yuxiang Wu and
-  Linqing Liu and
-  Pasquale Minervini and
-  Heinrich Kuttler and
-  Aleksandra Piktus and
-  Pontus Stenetorp and
-  Sebastian Riedel
-  },
+@article{lewis2021paq,
-  title     = {PAQ: 65 Million Probably-Asked Questions and What You Can Do With Them},
+      title={PAQ: 65 Million Probably-Asked Questions and What You Can Do With Them},
-  year      = {2021},
+      author={Patrick Lewis and Yuxiang Wu and Linqing Liu and Pasquale Minervini and Heinrich Küttler and Aleksandra Piktus and Pontus Stenetorp and Sebastian Riedel},
+      year={2021},
+      eprint={2102.07033},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
 }
 ```